KalinToshev/SoftUni-Courses/README.md

 # SoftUni-Courses
-All my courses taken at SoftUni.
+Here I will upload my solutions to the tasks from the courses I have taken so far from SoftUni.